omron-sinicx/neural-astar/README.md

 $ docker compose exec neural-astar bash
 ```

 ## Perform shortest path search with Neural A\*
+See [`notebooks/example.ipnyb`](https://github.com/omron-sinicx/neural-astar/tree/minimal/notebooks/example.ipynb) for how it works.

 ### Training
 ```sh
 (.venv) $ python scripts/train.py
 ```

-Then see [`notebooks/example.ipnyb`](https://github.com/omron-sinicx/neural-astar/tree/minimal/notebooks/example.ipynb) for how it works.

 You can also visualize and save planning results as gif.
 ```sh